sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-05-Transaction-relaying.md

 };
 ```
 ## Broadcasting
-The whole point of the unconfirmed transactions are that they will spread throughout the network and eventually some node will mine the transaction to the blockchain.
+The whole point of the unconfirmed transactions are that they will spread throughout the network and eventually some node will mint the transaction to the blockchain.
 To handle this we will introduce the following simple rules for the networking of unconfirmed transactions:

 * When a node receives an unconfirmed transaction it has not seen before, it will broadcast the full transaction pool to all peers.
 * When a node first connects to another node, it will query for the transaction pool of that node.